History of North Carolina

-On December 17, 1903, Orville and Wilbur Wright successfully piloted the world's first powered heavier-than-air-aircraft at Kill Devil Hills, in the Outer Banks of North Carolina.
-During the late 19th and early 20th century, North Carolina would start its shift from mainly an agricultural based economy, to industrialization, adding many more new job occupations throughout the state.
-Many tobacco and textile mills started to form around this time, especially in the Piedmont region of the state.
-Also the furniture industry would become an economic boom for North Carolina for most of the 20th century.
-The Great Depression in the 1930s would hit the North Carolina economy hard, however New Deal projects would help the state recover.
-Following World War II, North Carolina started to see more economic diversification, with more industries helping fuel state growth in the following decades.
+On December 17, 1903, Orville and Wilbur Wright successfully piloted the world's first powered heavier-than-air aircraft in the Outer Banks of North Carolina.
+During the late 19th and early 20th century, North Carolina started its shift from an agricultural based economy, to industrialization, adding many more new job occupations throughout the state.
+Many tobacco and textile mills started to form around this time in the Piedmont region between the Atlantic coastal plain and the Blue Ridge Mountains.
+Also the furniture industry flourished.
+The Great Depression in the 1930s hit the state's economy hard.
+New Deal projects helped the state recover.
+World War II had a major impact speeding up the industrialization and modernization. economic diversification after 1945 stimulated growth.

-During the mid-20th Century, Research Triangle Park, the largest research park in the United States, was established in 1959 near Raleigh, Durham, and Chapel Hill.
+Research Triangle Park, the largest research park in the United States, was established in 1959 near Raleigh, Durham, and Chapel Hill.
 During the Civil Rights Movement, the Greensboro sit-ins led by African American students, lead to Greensboro businesses desegregating their lunch counters.
 This movement also spread to many other cities in America, helping end racial segregation policies.
-During the 1960s, passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965 enabled African Americans to have a voice in society and political life.
+During the 1960s, Congressional passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965 enabled African Americans to have a voice in society and political life.

 By the late 20th century, industries such as technology, pharmaceuticals, banking, food processing, and vehicle parts started to emerge as main economic drivers within the state, a shift from the states former main industries of tobacco, textiles, and furniture.
 The main factors in this shift were globalization, the state's higher education system, national banking, the transformation of agriculture, and new companies moving to the state.
-During the 1990s, Charlotte had become a major regional and national banking center.
-Through the late 20th century and into the 21st century, North Carolina's metropolitan areas continued to urbanize and grow.
+During the 1990s, Charlotte became a major national banking center.
+Through the late 20th century and into the 21st century, North Carolina's metropolitan areas continued to grow.
 This led to many migrants coming to North Carolina from both within the United States and internationally.